julianlam/feps/fep/ef61/fep-ef61.md

 - The query is OPTIONAL.
 To avoid future conflicts, implementers SHOULD NOT use parameter names that are not defined in this proposal.
 - The fragment is OPTIONAL.

+>[!NOTE]
+>ActivityPub specification [requires][ActivityPub-ObjectIdentifiers] identifiers to have an authority "belonging to that of their originating server".
+The authority of 'ap' URL is a DID, which does not belong to any particular server.

+>[!WARNING]
+>The URI scheme might be changed to `ap+ef61` in a future version of this document, because these identifiers are not intended to be used for all ActivityPub objects, but only for portable ones.

 ### DID methods

 Implementers MUST support the [did:key] method.
 Other DID methods SHOULD NOT be used, as it might hinder interoperability.